Tokyo August Weather 2027: Heat, Typhoons, Festivals & What to Wear

 Pack like you're preparing for a sauna with occasional downpour interruptions.
 The humidity is the real enemy, not the temperature.

-Indoor AC layer: One thin cotton cardigan.
-Department stores, museums, and subway cars blast AC hard enough to give you goosebumps at 31°C outside.
+• Indoor AC layer: One thin cotton cardigan.
+Department stores, museums, and subway cars blast AC hard enough to give you goosebumps at 31°C(88°F) outside.
 I froze in a Shibuya café for 45 minutes last August because I didn't bring a layer.

-I keep telling people that Tokyo August weather isn't for everyone, and they keep booking it anyway — because nothing else delivers Bon Odori circles forming on city streets, fireworks over the Edogawa, and an entire district shutting down for a dance carnival.
-If you want that version of Tokyo, the logistics are worth the hassle.
+I keep telling people that the weather in Tokyo in August isn't for everyone, yet they still book it.
+After all, nothing else delivers Bon Odori circles forming on city streets, fireworks over the Edogawa, and an entire district shutting down for a dance carnival.
+If you want to experience that side of Tokyo, the logistics are worth the hassle.

-That's where Ume Travel comes in.
-Our guides live in the city year-round, know which konbini stock the best cooling spray, which Skytree ticket slot actually has availability, and how to route you between fireworks venues without spending 90 minutes on a packed platform.
+Ume Travel is waiting for you to get in touch.
+Our guides live in the city all year round, so they know which convenience store stocks the best cooling spray, how to order tickets for the Skytree in advance, and how to get you between fireworks venues without spending 90 minutes on a packed platform.

-We handle airport transfers, pre-book every ticket, and reserve restaurant tables near festival zones so you don't waste an hour hunting dinner after the last shell bursts.
-Request a custom August itinerary at umetravel.com.
+We can handle private transfers, pre-book tickets for everything and reserve tables at restaurants near festival zones, so you won't waste an hour hunting for dinner after the last shell bursts.
+Request a free customised itinerary for August from our Japan travel experts.

 Is August too hot to visit Tokyo?